All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Day 5: Full day tour to Gubbio with guided tour.

 The town of Gubbio climbs its way up the steep slopes of Monte Ingino, its Gothic splendour backed by the mighty Apennine Mountains.
 A powerful town in the early Middle Ages, Gubbio may appear austere thanks to the dark grey stone of its architecture, but its past is both turbulent and fascinating.
 Although most of the architecture is 14th and 15th century, you’ll find Roman remains, a 12th century Duomo and the magnificent ancient Umbrian Eugubine Tables in the Palazzo dei Consoli.
 Take care around the Fontana dei Matti – it is said that anyone walking around it three times will end up mad!
-Dinner this evening is not included giving you the chance to pick from one of the restaurants in Trevi.
+This evening dinner will be in the hotel restaurant.

 Day 6: Full day tour to Spoleto and Todi.